DiegoWang51/S3_CS_HL/Case study lesson 2.md

 QUESTIONS:
-LIST some obstacles and cause of inaccuracy in GPS systems How can GPS satalites work to ensure accurate information in every part around the globe?
+LIST some obstacles and cause of inaccuracy in GPS systems

+How can GPS satalites work to ensure accurate information in every part around the globe?

+What can we change in the GPS system？